100 arrested as spring break crowds hit Miami Beach despite the pandemic - Local News 8

 Payssé said the issues are typical for each year’s spring break crowds, but that Covid-19 protocols made the task of policing the crowds twice as hard.

-The state of Florida does not allow local jurisdictions to fine people for violating mask orders, and the city can only offer free masks in hopes that people wear them, she said.
+The state of Florida does not allow local jurisdictions to fine people for violating mask orders, and the city can only offer free masks in hopes that people wear them, Payssé said.

 Florida is a popular spring break destination, and some of its beaches have been packed.